top of page

 Today's International Ship Masters' Association traces its history to Buffalo, NY where the Excelsior Marine Benevolent Association was formed in 1886, set up to provide financial assistance to the family of a deceased local captain.
 In addition to providing financial support to disabled members, or in case of death, to their beneficiaries, the organization provided educational opportunities for the improvement of navigational skill and allowed Great Lakes ship masters to have a voice in the formation of safety and navigation rules and regulations.

 While ISMA no longer has a benevolent fund, we are still working to give back to our maritime community.
-As a 501(c)3 nonprofit we work to put on programs that teach and inform about topics relevant to our industry.
+As a nonprofit we work to put on programs that teach and inform about topics relevant to our industry.
 By hosting these events we put our mariner members in the room with the agencies that regulate us for productive conversations.

 Our membership is comprised of mariners, active & retired, and those who support our industry.
 We are a social group that gathers throughout the year to discuss relevant topics, to network, and simply to raise a glass with and share some stories with those who share the same passion for this industry.